 A Bellwether For 2012

-In 2012, Wisconsin again will be ground zero for voter retribution with an effort underway to toss out Gov. Scott Walker.
-The archly conservative Republican was the architect of the anti-labor law and instituted controversial spending cuts.
+In 2012, Wisconsin again will be ground zero for voter retribution with an effort under way to toss out Republican Gov. Scott Walker.
+The arch conservative was the architect of the anti-labor law and instituted controversial spending cuts.
 He has become a national lightning rod after only a year in office.

-If the recall campaign against him leads to an election, it's expected to be one of the most expensive and closely watched of the year, as a possible gauge of voter attitudes in a battleground state ahead of the November elections.
-Democratic groups and organized labor are pushing the recalls of Walker and his lieutenant governor, Rebecca Kleefisch, as a step toward reversing the Republican wave from the 2010 elections in Wisconsin and other states.
+If the recall campaign against him leads to an election, it's expected to be one of the most expensive of the year.
+It'll also be one of the most closely watched as a possible gauge of voter attitudes in a battleground state ahead of the November elections.
+Democratic groups and organized labor are pushing the recalls of Walker and his lieutenant governor, Rebecca Kleefisch, as a step toward reversing the Republican wave from the 2010 elections in Wisconsin and elsewhere.